Coastal scene with a lighthouse on a rocky shoreline, scattered driftwood, and people sitting on rocks under a clear blue sky.

 Difficulty: Easy to moderate, with a few steep sections

-Family-Friendly: Yes, great for children and casual hikers and dogs are allowed on leash
+Family-Friendly: Yes, most trails are great for children and casual hikers, but there are some steeper sections, and dogs are allowed on leash

 Facilities: Restrooms available at Lime Kiln Point State Park